-Our team knows a thing or two about podcasts, as we produce one every week on topics centered around helping brand managers best leverage content partnerships to impact their sales.
+Our team knows a thing or two about podcasts, as we produce podcasts every week on topics centered around helping brand managers best leverage content partnerships to impact their sales, market their companies better, and just do business... much better.
 And maybe it's our fixation with our own podcast, but it caused us to start looking at podcasts as a marketing vehicle for our brand clients.

 And what we have discovered along the way is that most marketers are absolutely missing out on leveraging this fantastic branded content opportunity to get their brand integrated into third party content.
-In this blog, Hollywood Branded is going to talk to you about a fairly new marketing practice, and how you can leverage podcasts for branded content partnerships to get tremendous engagement for your brand.
+In this blog, Hollywood Branded shares 5 ways on how you can leverage podcasts for branded content partnerships to get tremendous engagement for your brand.

 Some Great Stats

-Our team found some great stats on podcasts that I’m going to share with you - again, as we wrote about podcasts a few weeks ago in this blog.
-The stats are just that impressive.
+Our team found some great stats on podcasts that I’m going to share with you as the stats are just that impressive.
 Earlier this year, Apple reported there are over 550,000 active podcasts!
-One of which is the podcast you are listening to now!
 Additionally, Apple stated that 50% of homes are podcasts listeners, which is over 60 million homes – and sixteen million people now describe themselves as avid podcast fans.
 Podcast Insights reports that podcast listeners are extremely loyal, as 80% of the base listens to every episode on a weekly basis - creating a perfect environment for repeated exposure to advertising opportunities.
 36% percent of podcast listeners are multicultural.
 Additionally, listeners tend to be educated and affluent, most brand marketers dream demographic.
 As I’ll be discussing – no matter who your brand is targeting as a consumer, there are podcasts that perfectly mirror your market.
 For some more stats, and insight on podcast advertising, check out one of our team's blogs 4 Ways Brands Use Podcast Advertising To Drive Sales.